Nanterre massacre: Shooting

-At approximately 1:15 a.m.
-(CEST), at the Nanterre town hall, following a meeting of the municipal council chaired by Mayor Jacqueline Fraysse, Richard Durn rose from his seat, removed firearms previously hidden under his jacket, and opened fire.
+At approximately 1:11 a.m.
+(CEST), following a meeting of the municipal council chaired by Mayor Jacqueline Fraysse at the Hôtel de Ville, Richard Durn rose from his seat, removed firearms previously hidden under his jacket, and opened fire.
 Durn killed eight councilors and injured 19 others; 14 critically, before being overpowered by Gerard Perreau-Bezouille and other councilors.
 Once overpowered, Durn began shouting, "Kill me!"